Alaxandars/Is-It-Up-Yet-/README.md

 After cloning, you'll find a new directory named Is-It-Up-Yet-.
 Navigate into it using `cd Is-It-Up-Yet-`

-Make the file executable, make sure you're in the folder with the script and run: `chmod +x internet_monitor.sh`
+Make the file executable, make sure you're in the folder with the script and run: `chmod +x isitup.sh`

-From the terminal, `./internet_monitor.sh`
+From the terminal, `./isitup.sh`

 You need to provide your own mp3 file and update the script to tell it where to play from.